 As for finding KoT out and about, don’t hold your breath.
 Get to Copperhead.
 Simple as that.
 You won’t find it on shelves, but you can score a few bottles this year.
 They decided to go as big as the beer itself and bottle some THREE LITER bottles, but they’re already all sold out.
 You can still reserve some 12oz bottles here, though.
+But, since it’s in bottles, be careful on your way home not to expose them to the sunlight.
+Here are 4 lies you may have been told about skunked beer.
 Night of Terrors is this Friday January 12, so don’t drag your feet.

 Copperhead King of Terrors

 It’s easy to see why this beer’s not a part of their regular rotation.
 It’s special.
 A sipper, or a great beer to share.
 Copperhead King of Terrors was crowned one of the Top 5 Stouts in Houston because it hits all the marks.
 What’d you think of KoT?
 A real king of kings, or a dark tyrant?